 If an owner or general contractor files a claim on a bond, the surety investigates the claim by requesting documents and talking to the applicant.
 Once it’s determined that the claim has been substantiated, the surety can give the owner payment to cover the cost of completing the work, complete the work themselves, or help the original contractor finish the work.

-When there is a claim on a LOC, the financial institution doesn’t investigate, and pays the amount listed on the letter upon receipt of the request.
+When there is a claim on an LOC, the financial institution doesn’t investigate, and pays the amount listed on the letter upon receipt of the request.
 There’s no provision for completing the work or making needed repairs.
 This means the owner or general contractor may be stuck with added costs.

-How a letter of credit works in construction
+How to get a letter of credit

-The bank will review the applicant’s financial statements to determine if providing a letter of credit is a good risk for them.
 If it appears the company can pay the bank back for the amount of the letter, then they’ll issue the LOC to the beneficiary.
 The bank and the applicant will then create a separate agreement regarding payback.

 Collecting payment against a letter of credit